-Due to some work and volunteering for the Adventist Church, I’ve visited a variety of adult Sabbath school classes around North America and the world.
+Due to some work and volunteering for the Adventist Church, I’ve visited a variety of adult Sabbath school classes around North America and the rest of the world.
 Despite the cultural differences, in most of them, a few questions briefly emerge in my consciousness around 10:36 a.m.
 “If this is called a class, why is no one really asking questions?
 In terms of ecclesiology, what is the ontological difference between the 40-minute soliloquy by this teacher and the upcoming sermon?”

 In his book *Galileo’s Error” Philip Goff argues that the great Italian philosopher and science made a mistake by eliminating consciousness as something that could be studied scientifically.
 This was necessary, in his mindset, as science cannot quantify things like emotions, ideas and intuitions, so these had to be neglected in order to study the physical world systematically and dispassionately.